 Suicide Awareness & Prevention Trainings

 A Gatekeeper is anyone who recognizes when someone is in distress and intervenes to get them connected to resources.
 QPR, Campus Connect, and Gatekeeper 2.0 offer various perspectives in how to support someone who is emotionally distressed or in crisis.
-After learning more about each one below, sign up for a free training for you or your group!
+After learning more about each one below, sign up for a free remote training for you or your group!

 QPR (Question Persuade Refer) Training